kubernetes/kops/docs/aws.md

 ## What's next?

 Kops has a ton of great features, and an amazing support team.
 We recommend researching [other interesting modes](commands.md#other-interesting-modes) to learn more about generating Terraform configurations, or running your cluster in HA (Highly Available).
+You might want to take a peek at the [cluster spec docs](cluster_spec.md) for helping to configure these "other interesting modes".
 Also be sure to check out how to run a [private network topology](topology.md) in AWS.

 Explore the program, and work on getting your `cluster config` hammered out!